emarcopoulos/Sparc-Viz/README.md

 - JavaScript/HTML5 code of what the animate.java will output in order for an animation to be executed.

 #####expectedOutput_animaStatic.html
--JavaScript/HTML5 code of what the animate.java will output in order for a static drawing to be executed.
+- JavaScript/HTML5 code of what the animate.java will output in order for a static drawing to be executed.

 #####library.sp
 - All the drawing commands found in Maede's Drawing Report written in a SPARC file.

 #####staticDrawing.sp
--SPARC code that draws a line.
+- SPARC code that draws a line.